tjheslin1/sunday-arcana-recruitment/doc.md

 <div style='margin-top:0px'></div>

-Followers will use any coin provided to prepare themselves with items such a rations and potions, unless directed to do otherwise.
+When, and where, possible, followers will use any coin provided to prepare themselves with items such a rations and potions, unless directed to do otherwise.

 The more the player invests in the adventure, the more likely it will be successful.

 <div class='descriptive'>
 To reduce tracking of funds, and overall simplicity, assume followers have spent all of their coin upon returning from an adventure.